Architecture

 Current Design (Single Instance)

-CHAD is currently designed for single-instance deployment:
+CHAD is currently designed for single-instance deployment:- Single FastAPI process with async workers

 - Background tasks via APScheduler